Key Takeaways:

 This makes you stand out when applying for jobs, helps you become an expert, and can even lead to a higher salary.

-The downside is it takes more time, and you don’t earn as much as a full pharmacist during this period.
+The downside is that it takes more time, and you don’t earn as much as a full pharmacist during this period.
 You apply during your last year of pharmacy school.

 Get Licensed